-This is an updated version of a presentation I gave at the SEG Conference in September 2017.
+This is updated version of a presentation I gave at the SEG Conference in September 2017.
 This version includes additional exploration and discovery performance data plus some notes on the size of the mining and exploration scene in China.

 Key observations were: